DanielShrimpton/Search-Spotify-Better-Assignment/README.md

 httpGet is a function used to perform a Spotify search using their web API.

-A more detailed look into these functions and overall view of this server-side code can be found [here](https://search-spotify-better.herokuapp.com/out/index.html)
+A more detailed look into these functions and overall view of this server-side code can be found at the link at the top of the page

 # Client-Side Documentation
 This is a brief look at how the example works.